SachnhaReset1010/Project_reset1010/README.md

 * Use the Web framework Reactjs
 * Use UI framework Bootstrap, React-Bootstrap, Material-UI

-#### Step 1: The seller fill the information of the real-estate product such as the square, price, adresse, ...
+#### Step 1: The seller fills the information of the real-estate product such as the square, price, adress, ...

 ![rm_file1](https://user-images.githubusercontent.com/74822595/99891439-0c553b80-2c6a-11eb-8d53-e08c0c372c3c.png)